realdegrees/Unity-Extension-Methods/README.md

     Even with 2 iterations the result is fairly accurate;

     The result of this method will never return the exact position or direction but rather a very accurate approximation.

+# Ext_Physics
+An extension method which can be used to shoot a curved raycast given a start position, direction and gravity.

+HOW TO USE:

+    // Works almost the same as a regular RayCast (Since it's just a number of RayCasts) bool output;
+    RayCastHit curvedHit;
+    int smoothness; // Defines how smooth/curved the CurveCast will be
+    // Create a Vector3 List, this will be used to store the points along the curved RayCast; You can use this to map a LineRenderer to        the points in order to visualize the CurveCast;
+    List<Vector3> curvePoints;
+    output = CurveCast(origin, direction, gravityDirection, smoothness, RaycastHit hitInfo, maxDistance, List<Vector3> points);

+NOTES:

+    Currently does not support Layers, though if you want they are easy to add since regular RayCasts are used internally.
+    Can be overloaded to exclude the List output in case you want to improve performance and don't need to visualize the CurveCast.